-MONQ personal aromatherapy diffusers are innovative essential oil delivery devices without the harmful effects and additives found in e-cigarettes.
+MONQ personal aromatherapy diffusers are innovative essential oil delivery devices.
 Each device is filled with a specially crafted, synergistic essential oil blend derived from pure, organic essential oils.

 How to Use MONQ Personal Aromatherapy Diffusers

-MONQ personal aromatherapy diffusers are used by breathing in the essential oil blend orally as if sucking liquid through a straw, and slowly exhaling the vapor through the nose.
 Inhalation to the lungs is not recommended and will lead to a wasted product.
-Generally, MONQ recommends using MONQ personal aromatherapy diffusers not more than 3-puffs, 3-times per day.
+Generally, MONQ recommends using MONQ personal aromatherapy diffusers not more than 3-experiences, 3-times per day.
 Following this regimen, adverse symptoms are likely to be avoided.

 Safety Profile: MONQ Personal Aromatherapy Diffusers

 - Rarely, mucosal irritation and dryness in the nose or back of the throat may occur.
 Extreme use may lead to dried and cracked mucous membranes with subsequent bleeding (Liu et al., 2018).
 Because MONQ uses vegetable glycerin (as opposed to propylene glycol) heated to a temperature that is 100 degrees Fahrenheit below the temperature required to form formaldehyde, the risk of nasal irritation is diminished.